-- The name must be between 1 and 64 alphanumeric characters. - The following characters are not allowed: single quote ('), double quote ("), semicolon (;), colon (:), and question mark (?). - The name can contain spaces, but cannot start with a space. - b.
+- The name must be between 1 and 64 alphanumeric characters. - The following characters are not allowed: single quote ('), double quote ("), semicolon (;), colon (:), question mark (?), percent sign (%), less-than sign (<), and greater-than sign (>). - The name can contain spaces, but cannot start with a space. - b.
 (Optional) If the administrator configured the asset type such that all new assets of that type are placed into workflow upon creation, you will see the following fields: - The Workflow Process field, showing the pre-assigned workflow process - The Assignees field, listing possible assignees for each role required by the process c.
 Click Next.